acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | dollars |
 | ------- |
 | 138     |

+Steps:
+- Created a CTE called prices
+- Used a CASE statement to set the price of each pizza offered
+- Joined the CTE to the runner orders table
+- Found the sum of the prices
+- Filtered for only successful deliveries

+Insights:
+- The restaurant made $138 on pizzas ordered through the runner program with standard pricing

 ---
 #### 2. What if there was an additional $1 charge for any pizza extras?